roxanneweber/web-sprint-challenge-advanced-state-management/README.md

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?
 Redux thunk is middleware that are functional programming techniques used to delay processes within an app.
-Thunk allows us to compute something NOW, but use evalutate it, or 'perform work' LATER.
+Here we use Thunk to create async functions inside of our actions so we can wait for a response to come back from the json DB and send results to the reducer

 4. What is your favorite state management system you've learned and this sprint?
    Please explain why!